vicvalicelle/quality-assurance/Sprint_1/Dia_7/Dia7.md

     );
     ```

-3. **INSERT INTO**: Insere novos registros em uma tabela existente.
+3. **INSERT INTO** : Inserts new records into an existing table.

     ```sql
     INSERT INTO nome_da_tabela (coluna1, coluna2, ...)
 VALUES (valor1, valor2, ...);
     ```

-4. **SELECT**: Recupera dados de uma ou mais tabelas.
+4. **SELECT** : Retrieves data from one or more tables.

     ```sql
     SELECT coluna1, coluna2 FROM nome_da_tabela WHERE condição;
     ```

-5. **UPDATE**: Atualiza dados existentes em uma tabela.
+5. **UPDATE** : Updates existing data in a table.

     ```sql
     UPDATE nome_da_tabela SET coluna1 = novo_valor WHERE condição;
     ```

-6. **DELETE**: Exclui registros de uma tabela.
+6. **DELETE** : Deletes records from a table.

     ```sql
     DELETE FROM nome_da_tabela WHERE condição;
     ```

-7. **ALTER TABLE**: Altera a estrutura de uma tabela existente.
+7. **ALTER TABLE** : Changes the structure of an existing table.

     ```sql
     ALTER TABLE nome_da_tabela ADD coluna tipo_de_dado;
     ```

-8. **DROP TABLE**: Exclui uma tabela existente.
+8. **DROP TABLE** : Deletes an existing table.

     ```sql
     DROP TABLE nome_da_tabela;
     ```

-9. **CREATE INDEX**: Cria um índice em uma coluna de uma tabela para otimizar a pesquisa.
+9. **CREATE INDEX** : Creates an index on a column of a table to optimize searching.

     ```sql
     CREATE INDEX index_nome ON nome_da_tabela (coluna);
     ```

-10. **JOIN**: Combina dados de duas ou mais tabelas com base em uma condição relacionada.
+10. **JOIN** : Combines data from two or more tables based on a related condition.

     ```sql
     SELECT * FROM tabela1 INNER JOIN tabela2 ON tabela1.coluna = tabela2.coluna;
     ```

-# Exercícios: ✏️
+# Exercises: ✏️

-**Exercitando SQL**
+**Exercising SQL**

-Utilizando o site https://sqliteonline.com/ como "compilador" das queries SQL do arquivo **database_challenge.sql** .
+Using the website https://sqliteonline.com/ as a "compiler" for the SQL queries in the **database_challenge.sql** file.

-Com base na tabela de **Usuários**, você deve:
+Based on the **Users** table, you should:

-1) Realizar uma consulta que conte o número de registros na tabela.
+1. Perform a query that counts the number of records in the table.

     ```sql
     SELECT COUNT(*) FROM usuarios;
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-22.png)

-2) Realizar uma consulta para encontrar o usuário com o id 10.
+2. Perform a query to find the user with id 10.

     ```sql
     SELECT * FROM usuarios WHERE id = 10;
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-23.png)

-3) Realizar uma consulta para encontrar o usuário com o nome "Bruce Wayne".
+3. Perform a query to find the user named "Bruce Wayne".

     ```sql
     SELECT * FROM usuarios WHERE nome = 'Bruce Wayne';
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-24.png)

-4) Realizar uma consulta para encontrar o usuário com o e-mail "ghost_silva@fantasma.com".
+4. Perform a query to find the user with the email "ghost_silva@fantasma.com".

     ```sql
     SELECT * FROM usuarios WHERE email = 'ghost_silva@fantasma.com';
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-25.png)

-5) Realizar uma consulta para deletar o usuário com e-mail "peterparker@marvel.com".
+5. Perform a query to delete the user with email "peterparker@marvel.com".

     ```sql
     DELETE FROM usuarios WHERE email = 'peterparker@marvel.com';
     ```

-Com base na tabela de **Produtos**, você deve:
+Based on the **Products** table, you should:

-1) Realizar uma consulta que apresente produtos com descrição vazia;
+1. Perform a query that displays products with an empty description;

     ```sql
     SELECT * FROM produtos WHERE descricao = '';
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-26.png)

-2) Realizar uma consulta que apresente produtos com a categoria "games";
+2. Perform a query that presents products with the "games" category;

     ```sql
     SELECT * FROM produtos WHERE categoria = 'games';
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-27.png)

-3) Realizar uma consulta que apresente produtos com preço "0";
+3. Perform a query that displays products with a price of "0";

     ```sql
     SELECT * FROM produtos WHERE preco = 0;
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-28.png)

-4) Realizar uma consulta que apresente produtos com o preço maior que "100.00";
+4. Perform a query that displays products with a price greater than "100.00";

     ```sql
     SELECT * FROM produtos WHERE preco > 100.00;
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-29.png)

-5) Realizar uma consulta que apresente produtos com o preço entre "1000.00" e "2000.00";
+5. Perform a query that displays products with prices between "1000.00" and "2000.00";

     ```sql
     SELECT * FROM produtos WHERE preco BETWEEN 1000.00 AND 2000.00;
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-30.png)

-6) Realizar uma consulta que apresente produtos em que o nome contenha a palavra "jogo";
+6. Perform a query that displays products whose name contains the word "game";

     ```sql
     SELECT * FROM produtos WHERE nome LIKE '%jogo%';
     ```

-    - Resposta:
+    - Response:

         ![alt text](Imagens/image-31.png)